 In 2013, the City of Kalamunda, in conjunction with Shire of Mundaring and the State Government undertook the development of a Perth Hills Trails Master Plan to guide future trails provision across the Perth Hills, including an action plan and strategies for implementation over the next 15-20 years.
 One of the actions was to investigate a Perth Hills Trail Loop.
 Six key strategic gaps arose including the rationalisation and strengthening of the trail link between the Kalamunda Railway Heritage Trail and Pickering Brook.

-What works are happening for Stage 1?This section of trail will strengthen the existing links between the northern and southern sections of the Kalamunda Railway Heritage Trail, follow the alignment of the old railway corridor and utilize road reserves to significantly improve walker and rider safety.
+This section of trail will strengthen the existing links between the northern and southern sections of the Kalamunda Railway Heritage Trail, follow the alignment of the old railway corridor and utilise road reserves to significantly improve walker and rider safety.

 View final trail alignment here

-Who is completing the works?The Western Trails Alliance (WTA) will complete the works.
+The Western Trails Alliance (WTA) will complete the works under contract to the City of Kalamunda.
 WTA is a not for profit public company that was established to help develop mountain bike and other trails in WA.

-What will the trails be constructed from?All trail and trail features are to be constructed of soil and/or rock.
+All trail and trail features are to be constructed of soil and/or rock.
 No timber or vegetative material is permitted to be used as trail or trail feature construction fill, e.g. logs, stumps, branches, etc. WTA is required to rehabilitate any disturbed trail construction footprint and construction access points to blend into the surrounding bush, through the scattering of leaf litter, logs, branches and rocks.

 Recreation opportunities provide community benefits socially, economically and environmentally.Socially through:

-Has the City considered the environment and the potential impact?The City has completed an environmental assessment of the trail alignment which also includes dieback mapping and a flora and fauna study.
+The City has completed an environmental assessment of the trail alignment which also includes dieback mapping and a flora and fauna study.
 This is to ensure that there is minimal impact to the environment.